 A supporting software system is necessary for the calculation –among others- of a complex air quality index, to be used as the main visualization product of the solution.

 Technical issues and requirements to be considered: Choice of the hosting IoT platform, data transmission options, sampling mode options, time distance between measurement and transmission, power and energy supplies, installation manners, portability of the sensors, interconnection among sensors, data logger and platform.

-A scientific approach should be employed to indicate the positioning of the monitoring sites of an AQ city network, incorporating the needs of the regional/local authorities and the research communities and criteria of sampling representativeness and adequacy.
+A scientific approach should be employed to indicate the positioning of the monitoring sites of an AQ city network, incorporating the needs of the regional/local authorities and the research communities and criteria for sampling representativeness and adequacy.